18 Ways to Prepare for Black Friday and Get the Best Deals

 Every year, major retailers pause their price matching around Black Friday.
 The suspension often lasts from Thanksgiving through Cyber Monday, though some stores have been known to pause the perk for two straight weeks around the holiday.

-At least one store is switching up their policy in 2021, but shoppers will still have to deal with restrictions.
+At least one store is switching up their policy in 2022, but shoppers will still have to deal with restrictions.
 Target is extending their price matching policy, and it's even more generous than last year.
-That means if you purchase an item from there between October 10 and December 24 can receive a price adjustment, if the item drops in price on or before Christmas Eve — but only if that lower cost is at Target or on Target's website.
+Shoppers who purchase an item from there between October 6 and December 24 can receive a price adjustment, if the item drops in price on or before Christmas Eve — but only if that lower cost is at Target or on Target's website.

-Many retailers are planning to be physically closed on Thanksgiving this year.
-More than usual, in fact.
-However, just because you can't walk into one of their stores doesn't mean you won't be able to shop online.
+Expect many retailers to be physically closed on Thanksgiving this year.
+Bust just because you can't walk into one of their stores doesn't mean you won't be able to shop online.

 Savvy Black Friday shoppers know the best deals can pop up before the big day itself.
 Some of the best savings opportunities routinely show up on Thanksgiving, and many retailers prefer to roll out deals even sooner to try to beat the competition.
 We've already seen Amazon and Target host early sales that served as kickoffs to the holiday shopping season, and plenty of retailers have begun doling our their early Black Friday deals.
 So it's best to be on the lookout for noteworthy deals now, especially if you're spreading your shopping out this year.